Geeklab-Ltd/audiencelab_react_web_sdk/README.md

 ## License

-This SDK is licensed under the MIT License.
+This project is licensed under the terms of the [GEEKLAB SDK EULA](https://github.com/Geeklab-Ltd/audiencelab_unity_sdk/blob/main/LICENSE.md).

 ## Contributing